Long take: Later examples

 A handful of theatrically released feature films, such as Timecode (2000), Russian Ark (2002), PVC-1 (2007), Victoria (2015) and Boiling Point (2021) are filmed in one single take.
-Others are composed entirely from a series of long takes, while many more may be well known for one or two specific long takes within otherwise more conventionally edited films.
+Others are composed entirely of a series of long takes, while many more may be well known for one or two specific long takes within otherwise more conventionally edited films.
 In 2012, the art collective The Hut Project produced The Look of Performance, a digital film shot in a single 360° take lasting 3 hours, 33 minutes and 8 seconds.
 The film was shot at 50 frames per second, meaning the final exhibited work lasts 7 hours, 6 minutes and 17 seconds.

 Another example from television can be seen in the first season of HBO's True Detective.
 In episode four, "Who Goes There", protagonist Detective Rustin Cohle (portrayed by Matthew McConaughey) is undercover as part of a biker gang who have decided to brazenly rob a drug den located in a dangerous neighborhood.
-The shot begins with the bikers arriving to the drug den with McConaughey's character reluctantly in tow.
+The shot begins with the bikers arriving at the drug den with McConaughey's character reluctantly in tow.
 The six-minute shot moves in and out of various residences, through several blocks and over a fence, while shots are fired by shouting gangsters, bikers and police as they arrive on the scene.
 McConaughey at first assists the biker gang, then turns on them to abduct the leader, dragging him along for more than half of the continuous shot.
 Director Cary Joji Fukunaga commented to The Guardian, "We required the involvement of every single department, like a live theatre show.
 We had make-up artists hiding in houses so they could dash out and put make-up on [Cohle's hostage] Ginger's head.
 We panned away for a second to do that.
 We also had ADs peppered around the neighborhood with extras who had specific things to yell and specific places to run.
 We had stunt guys coordinating with stunt drivers to pull up at the right time, special-effects guys outside throwing foam bricks and firing live rounds."

 The John Wick series of films are known for their long-take fight scenes.
 This was due to the budgetary constraints of using only a single high-end camera for all the filming, and required close choreography with the various extras involved in the fights, who had to run behind the camera after being among the first fallen attackers to come in again as new attackers.

 In 2010, artist engineer Jeff Lieberman co-directed a 4-minute music video with Eric Gunther, featuring the indie band OK Go performing their song "End Love".
-The video was shot in a continuous take using three cameras, running 18 hours from before sunset to 11am the following day.
+The video was shot in a continuous take using three cameras, running 18 hours from before sunset to 11 am the following day.
 The footage was condensed using time-lapse techniques ranging up to 170,000 times speedup, with some brief slow-motion segments also recorded at 1500 frames per second.